Guderian2nd/TrueHistoryAI/AI Rules.md

 IF DeltaHappyGoal is DeltaHappyGoalLow THEN SetEconInvesttoFull is VeryLow

----

-IF NeedLabor is High THEN HappinessGoal is HVeryHigh

-IF NeedGold is VeryHigh THEN HappinessGoal is HLow

-IF RemainingGold is VeryLow OR RemainingGold is Low THEN NeedGold is VeryHigh
+IF RemainingGold is RemainGoldVeryLow OR RemainingGold is RemainGoldLow THEN NeedGold is VeryHigh

 IF RemainingGold is RemainGoldVeryHigh OR RemainingGold is RemainGoldHigh THEN NeedGold is VeryLow

 IF RemainingGold is RemainGoldMedium THEN NeedGold is Medium

-IF RemainingLabor is VeryLow OR RemainingLabor is Low THEN NeedLabor is VeryHigh
+IF RemainingLabor is RemainLaborVeryLow OR RemainingLabor is RemainLaborLow THEN NeedLabor is VeryHigh

 IF RemainingLabor is RemainLaborVeryHigh OR RemainingLabor is RemainLaborHigh THEN NeedLabor is VeryLow

 IF RemainingLabor is RemainLaborMedium THEN NeedLabor is Medium

----

-IF TechLost is TechLostHigh THEN NeedTech is VeryHigh

-IF TechLost is TechLostMedium THEN NeedTech is High
+IF TechLost is TechLostHigh THEN NeedTech is VeryHigh IF TechLost is TechLostMedium THEN NeedTech is High
 IF TechLost is TechLostLow THEN NeedTech is Medium
 IF Tech is TechHigh THEN NeedTech is Low
 IF Tech is TechNormal THEN NeedTech is Medium
 IF Tech is TechLow THEN NeedTech is High
 IF NeedGold is VeryHigh THEN NeedTech is VeryLow
 IF NeedTech is High THEN TechInvest is THigh
 IF NeedTech is Medium THEN TechInvest is TMedium
 IF NeedTech is Low THEN TechInvest is TLow

----

-IF DmgUnitNum is UnitNumHigh THEN NeedLogistics is High

-IF DmgUnitNum is UnitNumMedium THEN NeedLogistics is Medium

-IF DmgUnitNum is UnitNumLow THEN NeedLogistics is Low

-IF DmgUnitNum is UnitNumVeryLow THEN NeedLogistics is VeryLow

-IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is Medium

-IF NeedLogistics is High THEN Logistics is LHigh
+IF DmgUnitNum is UnitNumHigh THEN NeedLogistics is High IF DmgUnitNum is UnitNumMedium THEN NeedLogistics is Medium IF DmgUnitNum is UnitNumLow THEN NeedLogistics is Low IF DmgUnitNum is UnitNumVeryLow THEN NeedLogistics is VeryLow IF RemainingLabor is RemainLaborHigh THEN NeedLogistics is Medium IF NeedLogistics is High THEN Logistics is LHigh

-IF NeedLogistics is Medium THEN Logistics is LMedium

-IF NeedLogistics is Low THEN Logistics is LLow
+IF NeedLogistics is Medium THEN Logistics is LMedium IF NeedLogistics is Low THEN Logistics is LLow

-IF NeedLogistics is VeryLow THEN Logistics is LVeryLow

-## Variables

-DeltaFightingUnitNum : 적의 유닛 갯수 & 도시 갯수 와 내 현재 유닛 + 생산되고 있는 갯수와의 차이
-* (-infinity,+infinity)
-* Def.
-(My Fighting Unit Number + My Fighting Unit Being Produced Number) - (1.5 × Enemy Fighting Unit Number + Enemy City Number)
+IF NeedLogistics is VeryLow THEN Logistics is LVeryLownit Number + My Fighting Unit Being Produced Number) - (1.5 × Enemy Fighting Unit Number + Enemy City Number)

 RemainingGold: 턴당 금 생산량의 여유로운 정도